 Do I need any investigations?

-No investigations (such as blood tests, X-rays and scans) are usually needed for the diagnosis of meralgia paraesthetica.
+Often no investigations (such as blood tests, X-rays and scans) are needed for the diagnosis of meralgia paraesthetica.
+However, an ultrasound scan may ne used.

-Occasionally, further tests may be done if an underlying problem or alternative diagnosis is suspected (but this is not usually the case).
-If you have meralgia paraesthetica arising from an accident or injury (say, a pelvic fracture), other tests could be expected.
+Further tests may be done if an underlying problem or alternative diagnosis is suspected.
+If you have meralgia paraesthetica arising from an accident or injury (such as a pelvic fracture) then other tests will be needed.

 In some cases, nerve conduction tests are performed if surgery for meralgia paraesthetica is planned.
 Nerve conduction tests look at the electrical activity running through a nerve.
 This is adversely affected if a nerve is compressed or trapped.